The Lost Caverns of Tsojcanth: Publication history

+Reception

-ReceptionThe Lost Caverns of Tsojcanth was favorably received by critics.
+The Lost Caverns of Tsojcanth was favorably received by critics.
 Lawrence Schick, in his 1991 book Heroic Worlds, described the adventure as "A monster-filled labyrinth in the classic mode: kill 'em, rob 'em, and leave."
 It was ranked the 22nd-greatest Dungeons & Dragons adventure of all time by Dungeon magazine in 2004, on the 30th anniversary of the Dungeons & Dragons game.
 Dungeon's editors felt that the "pedestrian character of the caverns echoes the adventure's primordial nature", while its complicated wilderness setting and large second booklet set it apart from other adventures of the time.
 The booklet introduced 30 new creatures, including the derro and the demon lords Baphomet and Graz'zt.
 The reviewers felt that the adventure's defining moment was when the players find Iggwilv's "fabled treasure": her vampire daughter Drelzna.

 Jim Bambra reviewed the adventure for White Dwarf.
 He gave it 9/10 overall, with 9/10 for presentation, rules, playability, enjoyment, skill, and complexity.
 Bambra noted that the module ended a long time off for Gary Gygax, and was "very tough" and that good play was stressed in the introduction.
 Sub par play quickly ended the story, but the rewards of powerful magic and the satisfaction of completing a difficult task made it worthwhile.
 He also noted that the adventure came with a 32-page booklet with 30 new monsters and a small amount of new magic.
 Not all the new creatures are featured in the plot, but they can be used by the DM in other adventures.
 Also, magical diagrams are given an in-depth treatment, including their creation and effectiveness.

 James Jacobs credits Gary Gygax's work on The Lost Caverns of Tsojcanth for inspiration on Jacobs's work on the "Demonomicon of Iggwilv" column in Dragon magazine.